practicalli/clojure/docs/clojure-cli/index.md

 ![Clojure CLI configuration order of precedence](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-cli/clojure-cli-configuration-precedence.png)

-Command line arguemnts take preceedence over the other configurations.
+Command line arguments take preceedence over the other configurations.
 When running the `clojure` command the configurations are merged, with key/values being added or replaces following the precedence order.

 ### Install configuration